What is Leap and is my Mac infected?

 Temporary files are also created in the Applications folder with these names:

 Now that you’ve got an idea of where Leap is hiding, you should be able to remove these unwanted files safely.
 As part of that, you will need to restore the system facility, Apphook, to how it was before the infection.
 This might mean downloading a new version.

 After moving the Leap files and application executables to the trash, it is always a sensible move to restart your Mac.
 This should restore your Mac to full working order.
 However, always be careful when doing any of this to make sure you don’t delete anything you need for your Mac to work properly.

 How to remove Leap: Safe and easy way

 If everything above sounds like too much work, there is another way to remove Leap using CleanMyMac X.

 CleanMyMac X can remove dozens of Mac malware, worm, spyware, ransomware, adware, and other infections.
 It effortlessly improves the performance of your Mac.
 Restoring your computer to a near-brand-new state.
 Here is how you use CleanMyMac X to delete Leap:

 - Click Scan — it will show you any viruses and malware applications.

 - Click Remove, and they will vanish.

-Although Leap apparently doesn't work, it’s still an infection your Mac doesn't need, and that could cause other problems if left untreated.
-One way or another, this malware virus needs clearing out of your Mac so that it works effectively.
+Although Leap apparently doesn’t work, it’s still an infection your Mac doesn’t need, and that could cause other problems if left untreated.
+One way or another, this malware virus needs to be cleared out of your Mac so that it works effectively.